🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 How do I generate QR codes for hundreds of assets at once?

 Create a CSV with one row per asset — an ID column and a label column.
-Upload to the free batch QR generator, select Text or URL type, and download the ZIP.
+Upload to the free batch QR generator, select Text or URL type, download the ZIP.
 Each file is named by its label.
 A 300-asset batch completes in about 30 seconds.

 What label material is best for warehouse environments?

 Polyester (PET) with permanent adhesive is the baseline for most warehouses.
 It resists moisture, oil, and temperature extremes.
 Avoid paper labels — they delaminate within weeks on equipment surfaces.
-For cold storage below −20°C, specify cryogenic-rated label stock.

 Can I link QR codes to my asset management system?